 The pedal I sold is actually one that i bought earlier this year.
 I bought it for £35 – so naturally, I would like to have recouped my costs for this item.

-However, i made the mistake of listing it too low.
-I put it on at £12.
+However, I made the mistake of listing it too low.
+I put it on for £12.
 And my item sold for only £25 – a drop of almost 30%.

 Thinking of how I use eBay, I don’t bid until the last possible moment, then visualise myself swooping in to make a daring last-minute bid to capture the prize.
-Only problem is, there are a whole lot of other people who think like that.
+The only problem is, there are a whole lot of other people who think like that.

 And people being people, they are lazy and forget about items they are watching or get sidetracked at work and miss their alerts to tell them the item is ending.

 So of those 40 watchers who you expect to be bidding in a frothing frenzy may only amount to 2 or 3 when crunch time comes and your item is closing.

 My advice (and what I am planning to do next) is to list your item at approximately two thirds or even three quarters of what it’s worth.
 Give people a reasonable expectation of what they will pay but leave some headroom for some bidding.

 That should also get rid of the tyre kickers wanting a super cheap deal.

 Should you include shipping on your eBay items?